 Anthropologists and travelers alike think of Ethiopia as the birthplace of humanity.
 The country, for its part, is home to some of Africa's most incredible tourist destinations, such as the sulfur fields of Dallol and Erta Ale volcano.

 But while the Ethiopian capital Addis Ababa is East Africa's financial center, and its airport the hub of prestigious Ethiopian Airlines, the city has few visual elements that distinguish it from any other large city in Africa.
-In fact, aside from the stunning Medhane Alem Church, whose blue-green domes contrast perfectly with the grey skies that usually rise above Addis Ababa, the city offers almost no beauty to complement its delicious food, exciting nightlife, and growing population.
+In fact, aside from the stunning Medhane Alem Church, whose blue-green domes contrast perfectly with the grey skies that usually rise above Addis Ababa, this ugly city offers almost no beauty to complement its delicious food, exciting nightlife, and growing population.

 Like Addis Ababa, the Indian city of Agra sits close to many of the country's top tourist destinations.
 In fact, Agra is built up around India's #1 draw for travelers, the Taj Mahal.